 This tomato and burrata salad is simplicity as its finest!
 It relies on very minimal and seasonal ingredients for the perfect flavour.

-Tomatoes – for the best result, make this salad in tomato season.
-Your tomatoes will be plump, juicy and sweet and need very little seasoning.
+Tomatoes – For the best result, make this salad in tomato season.
+In tomato season, these little gems are at the peak of their juiciness, sweetness, and overall perfection.
+They’re plump, bursting with flavour, and require very little seasoning to truly shine.
+Nature has done all the work for us, gifting us with tomatoes that are nature’s candy, a sweet and juicy delight that’s a joy to bite into.
 I like to use cherry tomatoes as they are extremely sweet but you can use any tomato variety you like!

-Burrata – burrata is a cows milk cheese made from cream and mozzarella.
+Burrata – If you’re a cheese lover like me, you’ll know that burrata is basically the crown jewel of cheeses!
+Burrata is a cow’s milk cheese made from cream and mozzarella.
 The outer casing is hard mozzarella cheese while the filling is soft and cheesy.
 It’s the perfect creamy element in this salad!
+As you cut into the burrata, the creamy centre oozes out, enveloping the tomatoes with its embrace.
+The contrast of the delicate outer shell and the decadent interior creates a symphony of textures that will make your taste buds sing with delight.

-Shallots – they make a great crunchy element in this salad dressing!
+Shallots – These humble little bulbs may be small in size, but they pack a powerful punch when it comes to adding flavour and texture to dishes.
+They also make a great crunchy element in this salad dressing!
 Make sure you dice them extra fine.

 Crispy chicken and bacon salad